cheng-kang/wildfire/README.md

 > A drop-in replacement for other comment plug-ins.

+!> **IMPORTANT MESSAGE:** If you are going to add `wildfire`, or have added it, to your website, please use the CDN link of the specific version `v0.3.7` to load the script, e.g. `https://unpkg.com/wildfire@0.3.7/dist/wildfire.auto.js`.
+We are preparing a major update to `wildfire`, and your help will make the transition smoother.
+More details to come.
+Thanks a lot!

 ## Hello, world!

 `wildfire` aims to be an **it-just-works** comment plug-in for personal websites, like your `Hexo` blogs.
 It takes advantage of free real-time databases ([Firebase](https://firebase.google.com) and [Wilddog](https://wilddog.com)) to store your comments data, and provide you real-time communicating experience.